JrNerio30/JrNerio30/README.md

 <p align="centre"> <img src="https://komarev.com/ghpvc/?username=jrnerio30&label=Profile%20views&color=0e75b6&style=flat" alt="jrnerio30" /> </p>

+👨‍💻 All of my projects are available at [https://jrnerio30.github.io/Fernando-Nerio-Jr/](https://jrnerio30.github.io/Fernando-Nerio-Jr/)

 - 🔭 I’m currently working on practising [REACT](https://github.com/JrNerio30/React-Practise.git).
 From summer break, April 27th till the start of my second year as a Web Design and Development.
 I'm also learning and using VIM at the same time😄.